-- Provide a place, the kitchen table for example, for your child to do his/her homework and check to see that it is completed daily.
-You may help your child plan when to do his/her homework, explain directions, and make sure that he/she has the necessary materials, but your child should do the actual work. - Talk to your child about the papers he/she brings home from school and what he/she is learning. - If your child is in kindergarten, first, or second grade, read to your child or listen to him/her read to you on a daily basis. - If you child is in third, fourth, or fifth grade, make sure he/she has a library book to read.
-Talk to your child about what he/she is reading.
+- " Check grades often in Infinite Campus. - " Provide a place, the kitchen table for example, for your child to do his/her homework and check to see that it is completed daily.
+You may help your child plan when to do his/her homework, explain directions, and make sure that he/she has the necessary materials, but your child should do the actual work. - Talk to your child about the papers he/she brings home from school and what he/she is learning. - " Make sure your child has a library book to read.
+Talk to your child about what he/she is reading. - " Contact teachers for parent Schoology access.